-Nissan stake raises hopes for Mitsubishi dealers in U.S.
+Nissan stake raises hopes for Mitsubishi U.S. dealers

 The chairman of Mitsubishi Motors Corp.’s U.S. National Dealer Council’s Advisory Board said he sees new life for the brand after Nissan Motor Co.’s $2.2 billion stake.